unstoppableforce96/CodeminD---Refinement/Docs/codemind_refinement_sheet_edit.md

 - Turn the cells *Program ID* and *Problem Name* to *green color* **after successful completion of the edit to the description part of the program**.
   ![Example](1.jpg)
-  **Note:** Refer the following document to edit the description part as per template.

 <br>